 Our latest release is the Didones inspired – sturdy and “mechanical” Neumann.
 It all started with the idea of a revival of the Quirinus typeface, designed by Alessandro Butti and published by the Italian type foundry Nebiolo back in 1939.
-We first saw the typeface back in 2012 in the Vasil Ionchev’s book “Шрифтът през вековете” (not translated in English) and instantly fell in love with it – it was a different kind of high-contrast design – way more technical looking than the other didones.
+We first saw the typeface back in 2012 in the Vasil Ionchev’s book “Шрифтът през вековете” and instantly fell in love with it – it was a different kind of high-contrast design – way more technical-looking than all the others.

 After a quick research we found out that at that time there was no digital version of Quirinus, or at least no digital version of the light/regular design, only a bold version was being sold by Monotype.
 So the idea of a revival was the logical one.

-We only had few pictures of how the regular weight looked like, so not long after that we started to tweak and change a lot of the features, aiming for a more classic looking design.
-The final design is the result of almost three years wandering between design decisions and constant changes.
+We only had few pictures of how the regular weight looked like, so not long after that, we started to tweak and change a lot of the features, aiming for a more classic-looking design.
+The final design is the result of almost three years of wandering between design decisions and constant changes.